techfreakSahil/mightymeld-memory-chakra/README.md

-# Memory Game
+# Memory Game - Tailwind CSS

-This repository contains a partially built memory game.
-The game mechanics are already implemented but the UI needs styling and structure.
+## Development

+Welcome to the hackathon!
+Here’s how to get started.

-## Editing with MightyMeld
+### Editing with MightyMeld

 1. Clone this repository to your local machine.